appinioGmbH/flutter_packages/packages/appinio_swiper/README.md

 - set loop for infinite scroll
 - update the list of cards between swipes.
 - Check in which direction the card is being swiped and modify your widget accordingly.
-- NEW - We can have any number of background cards.
+- We can have any number of background cards.
-- NEW - Pass any combination of swipe options.
+- Pass any combination of swipe options.
+- NEW - check when user is swiping card back before reaching the threshold value.
+- NEW - Get current card index.

 ## ❗NEW  Features ❗